skial/Sundown/readme.md

 The ```Sundown.hx``` can be place anywhere, the import files in the ```project/``` directory, and ```native.xml``` which both need to be at the same level as your ```bin/``` directory where ```HXCPP``` creates its ```Build.xml``` file.

-Once everything is in the correct place, use the following :
+Once everything is in the correct place, use one of the following :

 ```
+// one time markdown parsing
+Sundown.markdown('# Your Markdown #');

+// multi markdown parsing
 var sd:Sundown = new Sundown();
 var md1:String = sd.render('# Your Markdown 1 #');
 var md2:String = sd.render('## Your Markdown 2 ##');